Rock610/constraintlayout_background/README.md

 # BackgroundGroup
 A ConstraintHelper implementation that offer background of a set of views

-BackgroundGroup is aim to reduce layout level
+BackgroundGroup is aim to reduce the num of layout levels in view trees

 BackgroundGroup will auto caculate the range of views that you set to `constraint_referenced_ids`,And show background that you set to `android:background`